Personal accident insurance can be provided in two ways:

-Complaints that consumers refer to us most frequently are that the financial business refused to pay the claim by wrongly deciding that:
+Complaints that consumers refer to us most frequently are that the financial business wrongly refused to pay the claim when deciding that:

 Even though personal accident insurance only pays out following an accident, we sometimes find that the word “accident” is not used in the policy document.
 Instead, the policy says that the consumer must suffer death or bodily injury as “the direct result of an accidental, external, violent and visible cause” (or similar words to that effect).

 If there is no definition of "accidental" in the policy, we generally apply a definition of the word as it is commonly understood: an unforeseen or unexpected and unfortunate occurrence.
-It can either be the cause or the result that is unexpected – but at least one of them must be.
+It can either be the cause or the result that is unexpected – but it must be at least one of them.

 We will look at the particular circumstances of each case to decide whether what has happened meets the policy’s requirements.
 For example, a car accident may be external, violent and visible – whereas a heart attack is violent and visible but not external.

 However, we will carefully consider how likely it is that the death or bodily injury is attributable to a particular cause.
 For example, a heart attack could lead to a car accident – or a car accident could lead to a heart attack.
 Or it could be that the two events are completely unrelated.

 Where the consumer has died, we will look at the evidence we have to establish the most likely sequence of events leading up to the death.
 This may involve addressing difficult issues about the cause of death.
 For example, if we decide it is likely that the consumer had a heart attack before the accident, we need to consider whether they were killed in the accident, or whether they would have died anyway from the heart attack.

 Businesses sometimes turn down claims for death or bodily injury following surgery, saying: